 A Guide to SIPP Providers

-A SIPP (also referred to as a self-invested personal pension) is an alternative retirement product that acts as a wrapper for all of your assets and gives you freedom of choice when it comes to where your money is invested.
+A SIPP (also referred to as a self-invested personal pension) is a retirement product that acts as a wrapper for all of your assets and gives you freedom of choice when it comes to where your money is invested.

 The problem is, how do you choose which SIPP scheme provider to invest with?
-After all, your pension is precious and investing with the wrong SIPP company could be risky.
+After all, your pension is precious and investing with the wrong SIPP provider could be risky.

 To help you make an informed decision, we’ve put together this guide which will tell you exactly how to choose the right SIPP provider.